dmirman-zz/gazer/README.md

 For a detailed overview of how to use gazeR, please see the vignettes and posted pre-print for SR Reports (https://psyarxiv.com/gvcxb/) and more generalized processing(https://psyarxiv.com/4qwr8)

 <p align="center"><img src="https://user-images.githubusercontent.com/18429968/46034046-472caa80-c0c5-11e8-89c3-ff3f463a1868.jpeg" height="200px" width="200px" />

+## Updates (March 2020)

+Good news!
+Gazer is now up on Code Ocean!
+Click on the Code Ocean button at the top.
+You can download the capsule to run the package and analyze your data with it.
+No more worrying about package or OS incompatabilites--it will run on all systems!

 ## Updates (Jan 2020)